Mūre et Musc

 And so, he went off to Grasse to meet a trio of young perfumers who were very much in vogue, Jean-Claude Ellena, Lucien Ferrero, and Jean-Claude Gigodot.
 Jean-Claude Ellena remembers their first conversation: the scent is beautiful and tender, but it doesnt diffuse beyond the bottle!
 What can I do?"

 The blackberry component was clear, but Jean-Claude Ellena felt that this beautiful intention needed a hook, a preface, something that the creative perfumer called a head note.
 "I advised him to use a blend of citrus, combined with tarragon and a hint of lavender.
 And then as a base, oak moss.
 We carried out several trials before finding the right combination.
 He went away with a handful of samples, and chose one", the perfumer recalls.

-Soon, this citrus that overflows with sun took place in the practices of the Greeks, the Romans and the Arabs who became fascinated of its therapeutic properties.
+Soon, this citrus fruit that overflows with sun took its place in the practices of the Greeks, the Romans and the Arabs who became fascinated by its therapeutic properties.
 Recognized in the writings of the Roman botanist Pliny the Elder, as well as the Persian physician Avicienna, lemons also became a symbol of perfection and beauty for the Hebrews.
-In Mūre et Musc, lemons were selected for their freshness and their acidity, aromas that bring sun to the iconic juice.
+In Mūre et Musc, lemons were selected for their freshness and their acidity, aromas that bring sun to their iconic juice.